datastax/dsbulk/manual/settings.md

 If not specified, the loader will apply a strict one-to-one mapping between the source fields and the database table.
 If that is not what you want, then you must supply an explicit mapping.

-Mappings should be specified as a HOCON map (https://github.com/typesafehub/config/blob/master/HOCON.md) of the following form:
+Mappings should be specified as a map of the following form:

 - Indexed data sources: `0 = col1, 1 = col2, 2 = col3`, where `0`, `1`, `2`, etc. are the zero-based indices of fields in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.
 - Mapped data sources: `fieldA = col1, fieldB = col2, fieldC = col3`, where `fieldA`, `fieldB`, `fieldC`, etc. are field names in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.